 Q: If I have an assessment with you do I still have to go to the NYS DDP?

-A: Yes.
-The DDP (Drinking Driver Program) is a 16-hour educational program mandated by the judges to almost all people convicted of DWI and DWAI in New York State.
+A: That all depends on the BAC level..
+The DDP (Drinking Driver Program) is a 16-hour educational program mandated by the judges to many people convicted of DWI and DWAI in New York State.
 You must complete the DDP course in order to get your license back.
 This assessment is only relevant to the DDP if you failed the RIASI test and are then required to get an assessment for a certificate of completion.

 Penalties of a DWI in New York

 A conviction for even a first time drunk driving offense in New York could result in severe consequences and life altering long-term effects.
 These include paying large fines and court related fees,

 - paying higher auto insurance premiums or losing coverage,